The People Want a King, Part II: The Idolatry of the State and the Call to Self-Rule

 I awoke this morning to a message from Fr.
 Siewers.
 He shared a NY Post article, “Young men leaving traditional churches for ‘masculine’ Orthodox Christianity in droves,” which I read with my coffee.
 This is a trend within Orthodoxy, and arguably I’m part of it, where (relatively) young men are leaving the consumerist ‘Big Box’ and the compromised traditional churches for a weird alternative that feels foreign to most Americans.

 I know, in past blogs, about Orthodox growth, I’ve done a sort of victory lap about Orthodoxy and in doing so left out valid counterpoints.
 Yes, indeed, many young men are finding Orthodoxy.
 But it may not be as big a trend as articles like this NY Post story or the Orthodox faithful make it out to be.
-The growth from fundamentalist reactionaries is limited—most especially if it is only drawing in males.
+The growth from fundamentalist reactionaries is limited—and most especially if it is only drawing in males.
 It is difficult to sustain this if no accompanying young women are willing to procreate with these transplanted men.

 The truth is that Orthodox, in the United States of America, only number around 6-7 million.
 Who knows how many show up on Sunday?
 For sake of reference, that is less than the estimates for illegal immigrants who currently live in this country, around 11.7 million, and basically makes the Orthodox contingent a demographic drop in the bucket.
 Yes, growth is good, but is this sustainable?
 Or is it just a blip driven by those desperate to do something a little different from everyone else and destined to fade like Hipster fashion after a decade?